FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

 - Nuked Kotlin and related work out of the plan.
 - Looked for Android developers tutorial for Java instead.
     - Hard to find because most are in Kotlin.
+- Tried Retrofit and made blocking GET request not in strict mode.

 ## Up till 2023/03/05